Every year around 160 people die or are injured on the Australian rail network, and there are another 1,000 near misses.

 Many events necessitate an absence from work and the risk of acute and chronic health and wellness issues can have ongoing impacts, including return to work.
 Safe Work Australia identifies rail drivers as first responders, one of the most at-risk occupations for work-related mental disorders.
 For the wider community, these incidents also cause disruption and delays to hundreds of services each year, impacting customers and economic efficiency.

-TrackSAFE is funded primarily through donations from supporting companies that represent all aspects of the rail supply chain including operators, network managers, track owners, suppliers, contractors, industry bodies and unions.
+TrackSAFE is funded primarily through financial contributions from supporting companies that represent all aspects of the rail supply chain including operators, network managers, track owners, suppliers, contractors, industry bodies and unions.

 The TrackSAFE Foundation's strategic priorities include;